The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: Introduction

 There is also another whole side to the theory of the Riemann zeta function concerning the prime counting function $\pi(n)$ up to a given quantity $n$, and the non-trivial zero counting function $N(T)$ up to a given quantity T. It is natural to take the logarithm of the Euler prime product yielding a sum

-from which motivates to define a function $J(x)$ that increases by $1$ at each prime, by $\frac{1}{2}$ at prime square, by $\frac{1}{3}$ at prime cubes, and so on [2, p.22] and [14].
+from which motivates to define a step function $J(x)$ that increases by $1$ at each prime, by $\frac{1}{2}$ at prime square, by $\frac{1}{3}$ at prime cubes, and so on, as shown in [3, p.22] and [15].
 Riemann then expressed $J(x)$ by Fourier inversion as